 The natural world is in serious trouble.
 Bees, birds, butterflies and other wildlife are in devastating decline.
 One of the main reasons?
 Pesticides.
 Too much of our countryside is routinely doused with a cocktail of chemicals.
 This needs to change – and farmers need help to get off the chemical treadmill.

-The good news is that Environment Minister Michael Gove has promised that the government’s new farming policy will do more to protect the environment.
+The government promised that the new farming policy will do more to protect the environment.

 Agriculture Bill must help wildlife